Submissions

 Guglielmo Cavallo and Roger Chartier (eds.), Ιστορία της Ανάγνωσης στον Δυτικό Κόσμο, trans. Αφροδίτη Θεοδωρακάκου et. al., Μεταίχμιο, Athens 2006, p.
 346.

 b.
-Reference to a multivolume work:
+Chapter in a multi-volume work:

 Martin Segalen, "Kinship Tied in European Families", in David I. Kertzer and Marzio Barbagli (eds.), The History of the European Family, vol. 3, Yale University, New Haven and London 2003, p.
 360.